The holder of the title · 27th holder

 Lordship of Regality

-A Scottish feudal dignity, become a transmissible personal honour since the 2004 reform.
+A Scottish feudal dignity — a superior form of barony — become a transmissible personal honour since the 2004 reform.

 II